Birla Institute of Technology, Mesra: Central facilities

 The Central Library was established in 1955.
 It has print and electronic resources in the fields of science and technology.
 The collection includes 10,000 online journals, 100 print journals, 113,000 books, 2500 CDs, 60 audiocassettes and 4000 project reports.

 Organisation and administration

 Governance

 BIT functions under the control of a Board of Governors, comprising representatives of the Ministry of Human Resource Development, Government of India, the UGC, the State Government, the Chancellor, the A.I.C.T.E., the Hindustan Charity Trust and the Institute Faculty.
-CK Birla is the chairman of the board of governors.
-The governor of the state of Jharkhand is the chancellor of the institute.
+C. K. Birla is the chairman of the board of governors and also the chancellor of the institute.
 The Technical Council headed by vice chancellor decides the academic policy of the institute.